-No the boundaries shown in OS MasterMap Topography Layer are only representative of the electoral and administrative boundaries.
+The boundaries shown in OS MasterMap Topography Layer do not represent legal property extents and are only representative of the electoral and administrative boundaries.
 For ‘property extents’ it would be advisable to contact Land Registry directly.

 - It may be that the update cycle for the mapping is less frequent than the boundary data so there may be a difference in the currency of information.